 Melanie is responsible for the legal work of the University, which includes a broad array of issues from contracts to employment matters to intellectual property.
 She is assisted by the employees of the Office of Legal Counsel, which she manages.
 The mission of the office is to provide timely and competent legal assistance to all areas of the University and to assist the University in accomplishing its mission./p>

-Vice Provost and Chief Information Officer for Information Technology
+Vice Provost for Information Technology and Chief Information Officer